-For most of us, stuck behind a desk all day staring at a computer monitor, nothing could be further away from our daily reality than the idea of getting out in the fresh air, getting exercise, experiencing the enjoyment and fulfillment that you get when you learn to sail.
+For most of us, stuck behind a desk all day staring at a computer monitor, nothing could be further away from our daily reality than the idea of getting out in the fresh air, getting exercise, and experiencing the enjoyment and fulfillment that you get when you learn to sail.
 When you take up the challenge and learn sailing, however, this is exactly what you will gain from every sailing experience.

 Every day is a different experience, and even a bad day out on the water is better than a good day in the office.
-So if you have had learning how to sail on your bucket list for a while, now is a good time to make a start and commitment to turning that dream into a reality.
+So if you have had to learn how to sail on your bucket list for a while, now is a good time to make a start and commitment to turning that dream into a reality.

 What Not To Do When Learning To Sail

 However, instead of looking at how to learn to sail, which in itself is a very broad topic, I want you to start by considering some of the things that you probably should not do if you are an absolute beginner who wants to learn how to sail.

 The first thing is, do not think about going out to buy your own boat unless you have some sailing experience under your belt.